silaswaxter/SCENE_docker_image/README.md

 size as the "remote" toolchain, the script will not download the "remote" toolchain.
 Run the script with --help for some other options.

-## Container Entrypoint Script Grossness
+## Container Entrypoint Script
 **TL;DR the entry script runs whenever the docker container is run.**

 ### Purpose of Script
-The purpose of the script came from the need to add the path of the toolchain's binaries to the
-$PATH enviornment variable.
-The toolchain path varries depending on version because the folder name of the toolchain includes version info.
-Environemnt variables can be manipulated using the ENV directive inside the dockerfile;  however, there is no way of passing the name of the folder back to the toolchain and wildcards don't work.
+The purpose of the script came from the need to add the toolchain to the $PATH enviornment variable.
+The toolchain path varries depending on version because the folder name of the toolchain is version specific.
 The entrypoint script solves this by searching for the folder with a regex and adding the binary path to the $PATH enviornment variable.

-### Grossness
-There is a (WET) code smell that's hard to address, but it only matters when changing entrypoint script name and/or location.
-As previously hinted, the smell is from the hard-coding of variable-contained information into the ENTRYPOINT directive.
-This is due to a couple of competing factors:

-1. Variables are good.
-They keep code DRY and make it easier to change stuff.
-2. In Docker, the ENTRYPOINT directive executes before the CMD directive;  in fact, the CMD "stuff" is directly appended ENTRYPOINT "stuff".
-3. Within the ENTRYPOINT directive, environment variables are not evaluated directly.
-In order to do so, one must have the ENTRYPOINT run `/bin/sh -c "some stuff with variables"`.

-So, in order to evaluate the variables (ie entrypoint script name and location) inside the ENTRYPOINT directive, the default command must be /bin/sh.
-However, when the script is run through /bin/sh, the CMD "stuff" is no longer arguments to the script--they are arguments to /bin/sh.
-The current solution is to hardcode the entrypoint script path inside the ENTRYPOINT directive and supply big warning comments around the entrypoint variable declarations.
-Its awful and gross, but it works.

 ## Future Plans
 - Slim down unnecesary parts of the toolchain